Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Proofs

+\paragraph{Proof of Proposition \ref{prop_multi1}.} First, notice that for each task $t \in \{1,2\}$ and effort profile $\bm\mu^t \coloneqq (\mu_m^t,\mu_w^t)$, the principal's problem is the same as in the baseline model.
+What is left is to verify that the joint signal structure $(\pi^1, \pi^2)$ satisfies the agents' IC constraints.
 Compared to the baseline model, agents can now commit two-step deviations that revise their effort choices for both tasks, in addition to one-step deviations that revise their effort choices for a single task.
 However, since the problems they face are additive separable across tasks, it suffices to deter one-step deviations only.
 Given this, we can treat the multidimensional problem as two separate single-dimensional problems --- an approach we will follow in the remainder of the proof.

 Part (i): The optimal signal structure for $((\bar\mu, \bar\mu), (\bar\mu, \bar\mu))$ is incentive compatible if and only if $\lambda \leq \min\{\lambda^*(c^1), \lambda^*(c^2)\}$.
 Since $c^1 \leq c^2$ and $\lambda^*(\cdot)$ is decreasing in its argument, the last condition is equivalent to $\lambda \leq \lambda^*(c^2)$.
 Likewise, the optimal signal structure for $((\ul \mu, \ul\mu),(\ul\mu, \ul\mu))$ is incentive compatible if and only if $\lambda \geq \max\{\lambda^*(c^1), \lambda^*(c^2)\}=\lambda^*(c^1)$, and the optimal signal structure for $((\bar\mu, \bar\mu), (\ul\mu, \ul\mu))$ is incentive compatible if and only if $\lambda \in [\lambda^*(c^2), \lambda^*(c^1)]$.
 The optimal signal structure for $((\ul\mu, \ul\mu), (\bar\mu, \bar\mu))$ isn't incentive compatible unless $c^1=c^2$.